haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-00-introduction.md

 We - two freelance data architects with extensive experience in data projects and also many years of experience in data vault and in using automation tools -
-were asked to set up the solution using using [dbt](https://www.getdbt.com/) and [datavault4dbt](https://github.com/ScalefreeCOM/datavault4dbt) an open source package from [Scalefree](https://www.scalefree.com/). .
+were asked to set up the solution using [dbt](https://www.getdbt.com/) and [datavault4dbt](https://github.com/ScalefreeCOM/datavault4dbt) an open source package from [Scalefree](https://www.scalefree.com/).

 ## Jan Binge